-Various initiatives supporting our business strategy rely on developing innovative IT solutions and upgrading our existing systems on a timely basis to meet business needs.
-Although every reasonable precaution is taken to ensure IT systems remain available, stable and current, it is not possible to fully eliminate all risk.
-Some changes and upgrades are extremely complex and there is a chance that an undetected technical flaw may exist, which, when implemented, stops or disrupts critical information technology systems or business applications or leads to operational errors such as incorrectfinancial reporting.
+Initiatives supporting our business strategy rely on developing innovative information technology solutions and upgrading our existing systems on a timely basis to meet business needs.
+Although every reasonable precaution is taken to ensure information technology systems remain available, stable and current, it is not possible to fully eliminate all risk.
+Some changes and upgrades are extremely complex and there is a chance that an undetected technical flaw may exist, which, when implemented, stops or disrupts critical information technology systems or business applications or leads to operational errors such as incorrect financial reporting.